DoD-Platform-One/gitlab/chart/doc/charts/gitlab/gitlab-runner/index.md

 ## Requirements

-This chart depends on the shared-secrets subchart to populate its `registrationToken` for automatic registration.
+This chart depends on the shared-secrets Job to populate its `registrationToken` for automatic registration.
 If you intend to run this chart as a stand-alone chart with an existing GitLab instance then you will need to manually set the `registrationToken` in the `gitlab-runner` secret to be equal to that displayed by the running GitLab instance.

 ## Configuration